-Manifestos, it seems to me, tend to close off dialogue.
-Commandments, cut into stone.
-Declarations of intent, of ideology, of scope which say: the thinking is settled, and now it is time to act.
-I wonder if it is possible to construct a manifesto that admits continued discussion of its fundaments.
-That might be a solipsism, or a snake eating its tail.
+Manifestos, it seems to me, often hinder dialogue.
+Declarations of intent, ideology, scope which say: the thinking is settled, and now it is time to act.
+I wonder if it is possible to write a manifesto that admits continued discussion of its claims.

-We could for instance consider the implicit structure of a conversation, and seek to make it manifest.
+We could for instance consider the organic structure of a conversation, examine its logic, and then iterate.
 As an inductive or incremental search for meaning.
 As layers or accretions of thought.
 As actions which then lead to ideas, rather than a grand statement, and then action.

-Precedent for this approach exists, though it, as with so much else, has political associations.
+Precedent for this approach exists, and it, as with so much else, has political associations.
 For instance the Italian philosopher Gianni Vattimo posits the idea of “weak ontology” or “fragile thought,” which proceeds in steps.
-Vattimo’s also a Marxist politician seeking to reclaim communism from the Soviets, and willing to advocate for political violence, for instance in his support for Hamas.
-Others, perhaps less troubling, include Antonioni’s fragments, passages, and weak narratives.
-Or the tempo of slow food movement, started by another leftist Italian, Carlo Petrini.
+Vattimo is also a Marxist politician who aims to reclaim Communism from the Soviets, and has been willing to advocate for political violence, for instance in his support for Hamas.
+Other approaches include Antonioni’s fragments, passages, and weak narratives.
+Or the tempo of the slow food movement, started by another leftist Italian, Carlo Petrini.